nileshshah21/mlir-tactics/mlir/benchmark_section5.1/README.md

 vim /llvm-project/mlir/test/lib/Tactics/TestTactics.td
 ```

-At line 173 we can see our GEMM tactics.
+At line 173 we can see our GEMM tactic.
 To see the generated
 matchers and builders type:

 ```
 mlir-tblgen --gen-tactics-linalg TestTactics.td
 ```

-The generated matchers and builders are visibile in class:
+The generated matchers and builders can be inspected in the struct:

 ```
 struct tactic1 : public mlir::OpRewritePattern<mlir::AffineForOp> { ... }

 ```

-Note in case you get mlir-tblgen command not found type:
+Note: in case you get ```mlir-tblgen command not found``` type:

 ```
 export PATH=/llvm-project-install/bin:$PATH